top of page

 Google Map showing the location of Kimmeridge Bay and The Etches Collection in Dorset

 After months of painstaking preservation by Dr. Steve Etches the large pilosaur skull has been described as one of the most complete specimens ever to be discovered with both its upper and lower jaw intact and it is believed that there “isn't a specimen anywhere else to match it”, says Dr. Etches.
+It is also believed to be potentially a new species.

 In April 2022 the Team at Fossil Coast Drinks Co had the privilege to meet and interview Dr Steve Etches at The Etches Collection for the launch of the Kimmeridge Rum Spirit.
 What may be surprising to know is that Steve was until only a few years ago a plumbing and heating engineer.